tomas-mraz/vulkan/README.md

 A good brief of the current state of Vulkan validation layers: [Explore the Vulkan Loader and Validation Layers](https://lunarg.com/wp-content/uploads/2016/07/lunarg-birds-feather-session-siggraph-july-26-2016.pdf) (PDF).

-There is a full support of validation layers with custom callbacks in Go.
+There is full support of validation layers with custom callbacks in Go.
 For my Android experiments I got the standard pack of layers from https://github.com/LunarG/VulkanTools and built them like this:

 ```
 $ cd build-android